Anjana (Cantabrian mythology)

 The Anjana (Cantabrian: (Western) [anˈhana], (Eastern)[an.xa.nɜ]; [anˈxana]) (from jana, a former word for witches during the Middle Ages) are one of the best-known fairies of Cantabrian mythology.
 These female fairy creatures foil the cruel and ruthless Ojáncanu.
 In most stories, they are the good fairies of Cantabria, generous and protective of all people.
 Their depiction in the Cantabrian mythology is reminiscent of the lamias in ancient Greek mythology, as well as the xanas in Asturias, the janas in León, and the lamias in Basque Country, the latter without the zoomorphic appearance.

+Representatives of God and tree spirits

 Oral tradition provides different explanations for the nature of the Anjana.
 Some say they are heavenly beings sent by God to do good deeds, and they go back to heaven after 400 years, never to return.
 Others, however, indicate that they are spirits of trees who take care of the forests.